chec/commercejs-nextjs-demo-store/README.md

 # Example Store with Commerce.js and Next.js

-A high-fidelity fully-fledged eCommerce store built using the Commerce.js SDK and Next.js (an SSR frameworke based on React).
+A high-fidelity fully-fledged eCommerce store built using the Commerce.js SDK and Next.js with live deployment to Netlify.

 Checkout the live demo [here]()